acolef/little_lemon/README.md

 # Little Lemon Capstone
 This app is under construction!
-A full readme will be added upon completion.
+A full readme will be added upon, or near, completion.